 And while our ability to solve problems is helpful in much of life, it’s precisely the wrong thing to do in a few situations.
 Namely, when people simply want to be heard, understood, and feel connected, problem-solving and advice-giving directly interferes.

 When someone is scared, angry, depressed, or otherwise upset, the last thing they want is to feel like a burden or that something is wrong with them.
-But that’s exactly what you do when you give unsolicited advice to someone who’s struggling – you make them feel like a problem.
+But that’s exactly what you encourage when you give unsolicited advice to someone who’s struggling — they end up feeling like a problem.

 Until then, hold off on all your brilliant words of wisdom and focus on just being present.